lkilcher/dolfyn/doc-src/terminology.rst

 .. _json-userdata

-Specify meta-data in a JSON file
+Specify metadata in a JSON file
 --------------------------------

-The values in ``dat.props`` can also be set in a json file, ``<data_filename>.userdata.json``, containing a single `json-object
+The values in ``dat.attrs`` can also be set in a json file, ``<data_filename>.userdata.json``, containing a single `json-object
 <https://json.org/>`_.
 For example, the contents of these files should
 look something like::